TL;DR

 Fiber optic networks come in several types, each designed to meet specific needs based on distance, bandwidth, and user requirements.
 Below are the most common types of fiber optic networks:

-FTTH (Fiber to the Home)
+FTTH (Fiber To The Home)

 FTTH delivers a direct fiber connection to individual residences, providing the fastest internet speeds and reliability for home users.

-FTTB (Fiber to the Building)
+FTTB (Fiber To The Building)

 FTTB connects a building, such as an apartment or office, to the fiber optic network, with the final connection to individual units made through copper or another medium.

-FTTC (Fiber to the Curb)
+FTTC (Fiber To The Curb)

 FTTC brings fiber close to a group of homes or businesses, usually within 300 meters, where the signal is then transferred to copper lines for the final stretch.

-FTTN (Fiber to the Node)
+FTTN (Fiber To The Node)

 FTTN extends fiber optic cables to a node or central point within a neighborhood, from which connections are distributed via copper cables to individual homes or businesses.